 For the Cranberry Sweet Potato Bread

-In a large bowl, sift together flour, sugar, and cinnamon.
+- In a large bowl, whisk together flour, sugar, and cinnamon.
 Set bowl aside.1 1/2 cups self-rising flour, 1 cup granulated sugar, 1 teaspoon ground cinnamon

-Using a stand mixer (or a hand mixer + large bowl), whip oil, milk, eggs, and sweet potato until mixed, about 2-3 minutes.1/2 cup vegetable oil, 2 tablespoons milk, 2 egg, 1 cup mashed sweet potatoes
+- Using a stand mixer (or a hand mixer + large bowl), whip oil, milk, eggs, and sweet potato until mixed, about 2-3 minutes.1/2 cup vegetable oil, 2 tablespoons milk, 2 egg, 1 cup mashed sweet potatoes

-Remove bowl from mixer.
+- Remove bowl from mixer.
 Use a spatula to gently fold dried cranberries into batter.1/2 cup dried cranberries

 For the Powdered Sugar Glaze (Optional)

-While bread cools, add powdered sugar, butter, vanilla, and milk to a bowl.
+- While bread cools, add powdered sugar, butter, vanilla, and milk to a bowl.
 Whisk until consistency is smooth with no clumps.1 cup powdered sugar, 2 tablespoons salted butter, 1/2 teaspoon vanilla, 2 tablespoons milk

-If mixture is too thick, add up to 1 tbsp more milk.
+- If mixture is too thick, add up to 1 tablespoon more milk.
 If mixture is too thin, add up to 1/4 cup more powdered sugar.

 Putting it all together

-Once cooled, drizzle glaze on top of bread and garnish with more dried cranberries as desired.
-Slice and serve.
+- Once cooled, drizzle glaze on top of bread and garnish with more dried cranberries as desired.